MegaAttitude/megaattitude.github.io/projects/mega-negraising/mega-negraising-v1/README.md

 For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:

-An, H. Y. & White, A. S. 2019.
-The lexical and grammatical sources of neg-raising inferences. arXiv:1908.05253 [cs.CL]
+> An, H.Y. & A.S.
+White.
+2019.
+[The lexical and grammatical sources of neg-raising inferences](https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1138&context=scil). _Proceedings of the Society for Computation in Linguistics_ 3:23, 220-233.

 If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.